-With a long list of products such as mini cakes, brownies, macarons, blondies, tiered cakes and even dog birthday cakes, Lizzie has gained a following of over 4900 people across Instagram and TikTok.
+With a long list of products such as mini cakes, brownies, macarons, blondies, tiered cakes and even dog birthday cakes, Lizzie has gained a following of more than 4,900 people across Instagram and TikTok.

 Being a self- taught baker, she shares her progress on social media with one of her improvement videos reaching almost 1.5 million views on TikTok.

 “No training, just self-taught.
-I’ve spent a lot of time watching tutorials on YouTube, looking up new techniques and I’m a big fan of the bake off and always remember the little tips and tricks they use.
+I’ve spent a lot of time watching tutorials on YouTube, looking up new techniques and I’m a big fan of Bake Off and always remember the little tips and tricks they use.

-Also posting her tutorials and hacks on one of Instagrams newest features; reels, Lizzie reaches thousands by offering a wide range of recipes to follow along with as well as showing how she decorates each intricate bake.
+Her tutorials and hacks on one of Instagram’s newest features; reels, reach thousands by offering a wide range of recipes to follow along with as well as showing how she decorates each intricate bake.

 Branching out after restrictions lifting, Lizzie decided to take her business to the streets.
 She now frequently works the Lowry and Sale makers markets where Lizzie Patizzerie products thrive.

-“I love the markets!!
+She said: “I love the markets.
 It’s so lovely to chat with people about my bakes and I’ve got quite a few regulars so it’s always nice to see familiar faces.

-With high hopes for her business in the future, Lizzie is reaching towards trying new things and thinking of different ways to progress.
+With high hopes for her business in the future, Lizzie is thinking of different ways to progress.